-When the body develops antibodies against its own structures, this is referred to as an autoimmune disease.
-The immune system mistakenly attacks parts of the body, damaging certain functions and organs and even destroying them completely.
-Autoimmune diseases in dogs include individual forms of pemphigus and lupus, which will be explained in more detail below.
+When the body produces antibodies against its own structures, this is referred to as an autoimmune disease.
+The immune system mistakenly attacks parts of the body, thereby damaging certain functions and organs—in some cases leading to their complete destruction.
+Autoimmune diseases in dogs include various forms of the pemphigus and lupus complexes.
 The individual diseases are distinguished based on the different target structures in the body.

-Collies, Shelties, and Dobermans are predisposed (particularly susceptible) to this very rare form of pemphigus.
+Collies, Shelties, and Dobermans are predisposed (=particularly susceptible) to this very rare form of pemphigus.

-All forms of pemphigus are treated with medications that suppress the immune system's overreaction and allow the inflammation to heal.
-The destruction of the uppermost layers of the skin leads to increased sensitivity to sunlight, which is why protection from strong sunlight must be an essential part of therapy to prevent long-term damage.
+All forms of pemphigus are treated with medications that suppress the immune system’s overreaction and allow the inflammation to heal.
+The destruction of the uppermost layers of the skin leads to increased sensitivity to sunlight, which is why protection from strong sunlight must be an essential part of the therapy to prevent long-term damage.

-Systemic lupus erythematosus can be triggered or exacerbated by many different diseases, physical influences, and medications.
-In this case, the body's immune response targets a wide variety of cells in all organ systems and tissues of the body.
+Systemic lupus erythematosus can be triggered or exacerbated by many different diseases, physical factors, and medications.
+In this case, the body’s immune response targets a wide variety of cells in all organ systems and tissues of the body.

-Affected animals must also be consistently protected from strong sunlight due to the extensive depigmentation.
-This can be achieved by administering special vitamins and applying UV protection ointments to the affected areas.
+Here, too, medications are used to suppress the immune system’s overreaction and allow the inflammation to heal.
+Affected dogs must be consistently protected from strong sunlight due to the extensive depigmentation.
+This can be achieved by administering special vitamins and applying UV-protective ointments to the affected areas.

 This disease, also known as endothelial dystrophy, is a change in the cornea of the eye and is similar to Fuchs' dystrophy in humans.
 This disease causes damage to the endothelial cells that form the innermost layer of the cornea.